swaroopch/flask-boilerplate/README.rst

 API : simpleapi
 ---------------

-It installs the `simpleapi <http://simpleapi.de/>`_ package by default, which can be used to write APIs.
+It installs the `simpleapi <http://simpleapi.de/>`_ package by default, which can be used to create APIs.

 Note: I haven't played around much with simpleapi, so I may switch over to something else at a later point.